freedmanari/NJ-sero/README.txt

-Data and code in NJ-serology repository at https://github.com/freedmanari
+Data and code in NJ-sero repository at https://github.com/freedmanari
-- All code by Ari Freedman
+- All code by Ari S. Freedman
-- Scripts (not included) for acquiring data from New Jersey Department of Health all written by Justin Sheen
+- Scripts (not included) for acquiring data from New Jersey (NJ) Department of Health all written by Justin K. Sheen

 --------------------------